Logo

 As the pricing breakdown shows, Elementor is more expensive in the long run.
 It requires users to renew their subscriptions yearly and does not offer a lifetime plan.

-Divi is a premium product and does not offer a free version.
-To access the page builder and theme, you need to subscribe to its pro membership.
+Divi doesn’t offer a free version, but you can test its builder using the live demo.
+To use the page builder and theme on your own website, you need to subscribe to its pro membership.
 Divi keeps things simple by providing only two paid plans.
 These are:

 The Divi membership plan also grants you free access to other premium Elegant Themes products outside the Divi page builder and theme.
 These include the Extra theme for blogging, the Bloom plugin for email opt-in, and the Monarch plugin for intuitive social sharing.